How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Estimating the nuisance parameter and the variance of efficient estimators of

 $D(\psi^*,\theta^*)$ has an inverse under Regularity Condition~\ref{inverses}.
 It is easy to see that the first row of $D(\psi^*,\theta^*)^{-1}$ needs to have $(E\frac{\partial}{\partial \psi} U^{eff}_1)^{-1}$ in the first column and zeros in the next columns.
 Combining this with (\ref{thetastar}) implies that

 $U^{eff}_1(\psi^*,\theta^*)- B C^{-1} U_2(\theta^*)$ is the projection of $U_1^{eff}$ onto the orthocomplement of the space spanned by $U_2$, and so if the projection changes $U^{eff}_1$, $\hat{\psi}$ is more efficient than $\hat{\tilde{\psi}}$, which was efficient.
-Thus, the projection does NOT change $U^{eff}_1$, and $U^{eff}_1$ is already orthogonal to $U_2$.
+Thus, the projection does \emph{not} change $U^{eff}_1$, and $U^{eff}_1$ is already orthogonal to $U_2$.

-But, if $U^{eff}_1$ is orthogonal to the partial score $U_2$, we know from Section~\ref{nuisestVAR} that 1. estimating the nuisance parameter $\theta^*$ does not affect the variance of the estimator of $\psi$, and 2. the sandwich estimator for the variance of the estimator for $\psi^*$ which estimates $\theta^*$ in a first step by solving the partial score equations is consistent.
+If the estimating equations $U^{eff}_1$ for $\psi$ are efficient were $\theta$ known, and in addition 1.\ $\psi$ does not depend on $\theta$ and 2.\ $\theta$ is estimated by solving (partial) score equations, estimation of $\theta$ does not affect the variance of $\hat{\psi}$.
+The proof of this statement from Section~\ref{efficient} is as follows.
+Because of the beginning of Web-appendix~\ref{Efficient}, $U^{eff}_1$ is orthogonal to the partial score $U_2$.
+From Section~\ref{replace} it follows that $\tilde{U}^{eff}_1=U^{eff}_1$.
+Then, we know from Section~\ref{nuisestVAR} that 1.\ estimating the nuisance parameter $\theta$ does not affect the variance of the estimator of $\psi$, and 2.\ the sandwich estimator for the variance of the estimator for $\psi$ which estimates $\theta$ in a first step by solving the partial score equations is consistent.